Healthy Homes Assessment Mount Cook

 Home Assessments Mount Cook for Rental Properties

-There are numerous concerns to check during an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns you should look for when conducting a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be significant for property owners and landlords.
-For professional advice get in touch today and book your rental properties house evaluation.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling could be significant for property managers and landlords.
+For specialist guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties